-Comparison of pre- and post-development watershed conditions demonstrates that the peak rate of runoff from the subject site will not be increase and therefore will not pose a significant adverse impact to the adjacent or downstream properties or receiving water courses.
+Comparison of pre- and post-development watershed conditions demonstrates that the peak rate of runoff from the subject site will not pose a significant adverse impact to the adjacent or downstream properties or receiving water courses.
 Table 4 "Summary of Pre- and Post-Development Peak Discharge Rates" summarizes the results of the analyses for such comparison.